AdobeDocs/experience-manager-cloud-manager.en/help/using/configuring-pipeline.md

 **Dispatcher Invalidation**

-As a Deployment Manager, you have the opportunity to configure a set of content paths which will either be **invalidated** or **flushed** from the AEM Dispatcher cache, while setting up or editing pipeline.
+As a Deployment Manager, you have the opportunity to configure a set of content paths which will either be **invalidated** or **flushed** from the AEM Dispatcher cache for publish instances, while setting up or editing pipeline.

 You can configure a separate set of paths for Stage and Production deployment.
 If configured, these cache actions will be performed as part of the deployment pipeline step, just after any content packages are deployed.
 These settings use standard AEM Dispatcher behavior - invalidate performs a cache invalidation, similar to when content is activated from author to publish; flush performs a cache deletion.